learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Tiptap/Tiptap.md

 ```

 **3. Import Tiptap components:**
-If you havent, create a new file called App.js and import the following:
+Go to App.js and import the following:
 ```
 import { Editor, EditorContent, EditorMenuBar } from '@tiptap/react';
 import { useEditor } from '@tiptap/react/hooks';